chris-fretz/interloper/src/about.md

 ---
+page_setup:
   title: About
-seo_description: This is the SEO description.
-You like it?
+  seo_description: This is the About page
 hero:
   - _block: hero-simple
     heading: This is the About Page